Jainish1706/Global-Suicide-Insight/README.md

 # Global-Suicide-Insight
-A machine learning poject which predict the suicide rate based on the some relevant and important features
+A machine learning poject which predict the suicide rate based on the relevant and important features